leonormes/retry/README.md

 # Retryer
 # Design Patterns in Typescript

 At Tessian we have a passion for quality.
-We look for ways to improve our code and our processes with as much care as we do writing code.
-We realised quite early on that if we were going to be leaders in cyber-security we needed to be solution orientated about anything that slowed us down or took us away from our primary focus of writing the features that would help our customers protect the human layer.
+We look for ways to improve our code and our processes with as much care and thought as we do creating our products.
+We realised early on that if we were going to be leaders in cyber-security we needed to be solution orientated about anything that slowed us down or took us away from our primary focus of writing the features that would help our customers protect the human layer.

 Many of the problems faced by developers already have solutions.
-Code complexity, for instance, as a problem does have many mitigating practices.
-We will not solve code complexity but it can be held at bay with disciplined and thoughtful development practises.
+Code complexity, as a common problem faced by all large code bases, does have many mitigating practices.
+We will not solve code complexity.
+What we can do is strike a balance between right over easy.

 This post will give some examples of using design patterns in Typescript.

 As with most things in development best practices, the design patterns suggested in OOP can be very powerful.
 They can also be overkill or just a waste of time, depending on the problem you are trying to solve or the code base you are working with.
-And, of course, they can be misunderstood and done badly.
+And, of course, they can be misunderstood and done badly leading to more of the same problems you want to solve.

-Instead of trying to crowbar some patterns into a random part of the code-base, I looked for a genuine use case where the result would be of benefit.
-I needed a piece of code that was repeated in several places but with only slight differences in operation.
-I wanted to find a piece of functionality that could be clearly encapsulated and abstracted out to a pattern.
+Instead of trying to crowbar some patterns into a random part of the code-base just for the sake of using patterns, we looked for a genuine use case where the result would be of benefit.
+We needed a piece of code that was repeated in several places but with only slight differences in operation.
+We wanted to find a piece of functionality that could be clearly encapsulated and abstracted out to a pattern.
 Ah-ha, here we go...

 ## The Opportunity